 For almost an hour I sheltered under the eaves of Qiwang Pavilion which sits opposite the main gate.
 The pavilion once housed an important tablet memorializing Confucius.
 Back when the park was a private imperial garden, the emperor would come here regularly to pay his respects.

-The downpour proved to be hidden blessing.
+The downpour proved to be a hidden blessing.
 It literally washed the smog and pollution from the city’s air, resulting in perfect viewing conditions.
-Earlier in the day I’d almost cancelled my plans as after being somewhat concerned by the hazy conditions.
-In the end the views from the hill’s summit were simply stunning as shown by the panorama I've stitched together above.
+Earlier in the day I’d almost cancelled my plans after being somewhat concerned by the hazy conditions.
+In the end, the views from the hill’s summit were simply stunning as shown by the panorama I've stitched together above.
 The imposing maze of the Forbidden City stretched out into the distance, while the foothills surrounding Beijing were clearly visible for the first time in days.
 I’m glad I waited until now to make the climb.

 The journey back down the hill was equally pleasant.
 In one of the smaller pavilions, a group of elderly musicians had gathered to play traditional instruments.
 Their music floated through the trees creating a wonderfully surreal Hollywood atmosphere.
 At the base of the hill sits a popular plaque.
 It notes the spot where the last Ming Dynasty emperor, Chongzhen, hung himself in 1644 to avoid capture by approaching insurgents.
-It would appear that the power to move mountains isn't enough to save one's own life in a time of peril.
+Apparently, the power to move mountains isn't enough to save one's own life in a time of peril.

 No comments: